kamilion/customizer/README.md

 Mini Remix, Ubuntu or its derivatives ISO image to build your own remix or custom ISO image with a few mouse clicks.

 For quick reference, refer to [manual].
 More information in [wiki].
+Else, skip reading and refer to [INSTALL].

 Acknowledgements
 ----------------